pixelass/paraglider/readme.md

 # paraglider

 A Slider with parallax API.
-This slider does not do anything except for adding classNames to the current, previous and next slide.
+This slider does not do anything except for adding class names to the current, previous and next slide.
 With the help of callbacks however, you can implement any imaginable effect.

 [![npm](https://img.shields.io/npm/v/paraglider.svg?style=flat-square)](https://www.npmjs.com/package/paraglider)